Last updated on May 10th, 2022

-Debit cards offer quicker confirmation that the funds are in the account.
+Debit cards also offer quicker confirmation that the funds are in the account.
 This means that there is not the phenomenon of bounced cheques, when a shop keeper can find that they have no money even though the goods have left the shop, making recovery considerably harder.
 This has meant that many shops have stopped accepting cheques due to the frequency in which they are not honoured.

 Where the cost falls is also different.
 When a consumer writes a cheque then the shop keeper will not be charged.
 In these cases the consumer would be charged.
 In some cases the consumer may get the cheque for free, but in the end the consumer would be liable for it.
 With a debit card there is a merchant charge that the shop keeper or service provider is charged.
 There may also be a transaction charge that the consumer would have to pay but essentially the charge falls mainly on the person who sold the good or service.
 This can reflect in slightly higher prices, or discounts not being available for cards.